-Straight away we have a controversy.
+Straight away, we have a controversy.
 I have to admit I ran headlong into this problem writing Inventory and Audit of the Universe.
 Why?
-Because chapters eight and nine elaborate on the body and mind respectively.
+Because chapters eight and nine elaborate on the body and mind, respectively.
 And, I didn’t know WHERE to include the brain!
-If you reread chapter nine (about the mind) you’ll see that in Inventory of the Universe, I included the brain, ERROR.
+If you reread chapter nine (about the mind), you’ll see that in Inventory of the Universe, I included the brain, ERROR.

-The human brain is a physical organ, it is dust, it is part of the body.
-The neshama chaya (breath of life) appears about 20 times in the Bible and is translated: blast, (that) breath(-eth), inspiration, soul, spirit. (go to UnlockBibleMeaning and check Gen 2:7, neshama Strong’s H5397).
-This tells the story — the meaning of this concept.
+The human brain is a physical organ; it is dust; it is part of the body.
+The neshama chaya (breath of life) appears about 20 times in the Bible and is translated: blast, (that) breath(-eth), inspiration, soul, spirit. (go to UnlockBibleMeaning and check Gen 2:7, neshama Strong’s H5397); this tells the story — the meaning of this concept.
 I’ve spent a lot of time over the last 20 posts explaining this.
 To simplify, if I may, neshama is the INSPIRATION that God infused in humans.
-To use the software analogy from last week, in Gen 2:7 God uploaded the SPIRITUAL human operating system INTO the human PHYSICAL hardware brain.
+To use the software analogy from last week, in Gen 2:7, God uploaded the SPIRITUAL human operating system INTO the human PHYSICAL hardware brain.

-Neshama is SPIRITUAL INSPIRATION … there is NOTHING PHYSICAL about it.
-It is human consciousness, UNIQUE and possessed by every single human being.
+Neshama is SPIRITUAL INSPIRATION.
+There is NOTHING PHYSICAL about it; It is human consciousness, UNIQUE, and possessed by every single human being.
 This human consciousness is none other than the SINGULARITIES that confer on humans their humanity.
 I’ve summed up those singularities with human nature, space-time management, creativity, imagination, learning, making choices, growth, challenges, and rulership.
 No other physical beings possess this operating system, not even close.

-Let me say right here, you ought to be amazed by the fact that for thousands of years humans have been endowed with these singular qualities, this consciousness.
-No scientist, no philosopher, not even religions can tell you WHAT consciousness is, but we all have it.
+Let me say right here; you ought to be amazed by the fact that for thousands of years, humans have possessed these singular qualities, this consciousness.
+No scientist, no philosopher, not even religions, can tell you WHAT consciousness is, but we all have it.
 Nobody can tell you WHERE it came from, HOW humans got it, or WHEN we got it.
-And, to top it off they have absolutely NO knowledge of WHY humans (alone) have this consciousness, these singularities.
+And, to top it off, they have absolutely NO knowledge of WHY humans (alone) have this consciousness, these singularities.